picassio/lunch-dept-calculator/README.md

 ## Features

-- 👥 User Management: Add and manage group members
+- 👥 User Management: Add, edit, and delete group members
+- 🏪 Restaurant Management: Add, edit, and delete restaurants
-- 🍽️ Menu Items: Manage food and drink items with prices
+- 🍽️ Menu Items: Manage food and drink items with prices and restaurant associations
 - 💰 Debt Tracking: Record and track who owes money to whom
 - 📊 Group Overview: View total debts for the entire group
 - 👤 Individual View: Check detailed debts for each person